Connect with us

 Housing Finance said it was focusing on using pre-fabricated technology to lower house construction costs.

-“We have partnerships that will see pre-fabricated panel materials come in for construction of houses.
-This will make a three-bedroom house to cost as low as Sh1.5 million,” said Mr David Maveke, the firm’s general manager in charge of mortgages.
+“We have partnerships that will see pre-fabricated panel materials come in for the construction of houses.
+This will make a three-bedroom house cost as low as Sh1.5 million,” said Mr David Maveke, the firm’s general manager in charge of mortgages.

-Mabati Rolling Mills will, on the other hand, supply ready-made steel houses whose walls have an option of being completed using iron sheets, wood, bricks or mud depending on the preferences of the customer.
+Mabati Rolling Mills will, on the other hand, supply ready-made steel houses whose walls have an option of being completed using iron sheets, wood, bricks, or mud depending on the preferences of the customer.

-“The models can be custom-made for customers depending on their tastes and preferences,” said Kaushik Shah Safal, the group’s CEO for Horn of Africa.
+“The models can be custom-made for customers depending on their tastes and preferences,” said Kaushik Shah Safal, the group’s CEO for the Horn of Africa.

-However the real challenge to the uptake of the prefabs in Kenya is likely to be the “Kenyan mindset,” according to Andrew Saisi, the general manager of the NHC factory.
+However, the real challenge to the uptake of the prefabs in Kenya is likely to be the “Kenyan mindset,” according to Andrew Saisi, the general manager of the NHC factory.

 “Kenyans tend to think that if it’s not stone then it’s not good for building — just like the way we think that if it’s not ‘ugali’ it can’t be food,” said Mr Saisi.

-Mr Saisi however believes that with a strategic focus on the rental market first, it will be easier to convince Kenyans that prefabricates houses are as good as those made using stones and bricks.
+Mr Saisi however believes that with a strategic focus on the rental market first, it will be easier to convince Kenyans that prefabricated houses are as good as those made using stones and bricks.

 Jayson Maina is a technology reporter with a degree in Computer Science from JKUAT.
 He has covered emerging technologies and their impact on the construction industry for more than a decade.